jejl/fesh2/README.md

  new snp, prc and lst files.
 The `[Drudg]` section allows you to configure this behaviour.
-If you don't want **fesh2** to automatically process your schedules (it will overwrite old files), this feature con be turned off by
+If you don't want **fesh2** to automatically process your schedules, this feature con be turned off by
     setting `DodDrudg` to `False`.

 Because **fesh2** manages schedule files and uses **drudg** to process them,